VMLK/VMLK/README.md

 ### 👋 Welcome

-I'm a student from somewhere in Europe who's interested in OS development and security research.
+I'm a student from Europe who's interested in OS development and security research.

 ### 🗒️ Languages & Statistics